bnwolford/mentoring/README.md

     - [Code organization, quality, & formatting standards](/code.md)
     - [Open Access](https://digit.ntnu.no/courses/course-v1:NTNU+NTNU-UB+2023_AUG/about)
     - [Research Data Management and Open Science](https://digit.ntnu.no/courses/course-v1:NTNU+NTNU-UB+2023_JUNI/about)
+    - Think about your [file naming convention](https://doi.org/10.7907/894q-zr22).
+At the minimum your naming convention should follow YYYY-MM-DD at the start to  record the date.
+Use underscores instead of spaces.
+Files undergoing revisions should have a revisions numbering system (e.g. _v01).
+You can read more [here](https://huridocs.org/resource-library/organising-a-collection-of-human-rights-information/file-naming-conventions/).

 * Computation Tools & Resources
     - iTerm2